 Ohio Amish try simple changes to make buggies visible, safer

-Members of an especially conservative Amish group in northeast Ohio are adding more reflective features to their black, horse-drawn buggies to increase visibility after some serious crashes.
-The Akron Beacon Journal reports 300 Swartzentruber Amish families live in Ashland, Medina and Wayne counties.
+Bigger and brighter kerosene lamps outfit a Swartzentruber Amish buggy on Friday, April 21, 2017 in West Salem, Ohio.
+Members of the Swartzentruber Amish group are adding more reflective features to their black, horse-drawn buggies to increase visibility after some serious crashes.

 Add your comments below